 When Your Sibling Is an Addict

-Siblings are often left to watch from the sidelines as their brother or sister becomes barely recognizable, and as their parents become more and more distraught, but it is vitally important to recognize that siblings are victims too, and in some ways feel even more powerless in the face of addiction than other family members.
+If you have a drug addict sibling, you may have the feeling of being left to watch from the sidelines as you brother or sister becomes barely recognizable.
+Your parents become more and more distraught, but it is vitally important to recognize that you are a victims too.
+You may feel even more powerless in the face of addiction than other family members.

 What You May Be Feeling

 How you feel about your addict sibling and the addiction issue depends on your age, your own life experiences, your closeness with your sibling, and your relationship with the rest of your family.

 It is important to understand that the feelings you might feel, are normal. and how to deal with those emotions.

 In general, siblings of addicts often experience the following emotions:

 An urge to rescue your sibling from the drugs addiction

 You love your brother or sister, and you want to do all you can to save him or her.
 At various points, you’re willing to put your own life on hold in order to do whatever it takes to get help for your sibling addict.

 Because, especially when the addiction is newly uncovered, it dominates everything else in the family.
 It’s the sole topic of conversation – how do deal with your drug addicted sibling…